samuelsonric/PolynomialOptimization.jl/README.md

 # PolynomialOptimization.jl

-`PolynomialOptimization` is a Julia package that allows to easily optimize large-scale polynomial optimization problems.
+`PolynomialOptimization` is a Julia package that allows to easily optimize large-scale polynomial optimization problems (currently commutative only).
 It builds on `MultivariatePolynomials` to provide a concise interface for the specification of the problem and allows to apply many kinds of sparsity methods.
 It also fully supports complex-valued problems and positive semidefinite constraints and allows to extract solutions even for sparse problems.